Dewey Riley: Film series

-Dewey's fifth and last appearance was in Scream (2022).
+Dewey's fifth appearance was in Scream (2022).
 Now a divorced and retired recluse who lives alone in a trailer, he is visited by Sam Carpenter and Richie Kirsch, only letting them in after Sam says her father is Billy Loomis.
 They ask him for help tackling a Ghostface attack as Sam's sister Tara recently experienced one.
 He tells them never to trust a love interest, that the killer always has a motive that is connected to the past, and to concentrate their search within Tara's friend group.
 They ask him to come with them to help solve the case, but Dewey declines and sends them out.
 He calls Sidney and texts Gale about the new attacks, deciding that he will help after all.
 He follows Sam and Richie to Chad and Mindy's – nephew and niece of Randy Meeks – house, joined by the remainder of Tara's circle.
 Later, Dewey reunites with Gale at a crime scene, where it is explained that they broke up as Dewey couldn't bring himself to leave Woodsboro.
-That night, Richie and Tara are attacked by Ghostface, with Dewey interfering.
-He rescues them but is brutally stabbed to death by Ghostface.
+That night, Tara and Richie are attacked by Ghostface in the hospital, but Dewey and Sam make it in time and Dewey interferes, managing to temporarily neutralize Ghostface during the fight.
+He rescues them all and evacuates them to safety in an elevator, but recalling previous experiences, decides to go back to finish off Ghostace with a shot to the head.
+However, he is further brutally stabbed to death by Ghostface (Amber Freeman), who takes his gun.
+His gun would later be used by Gale to shoot Amber.

 Other appearances

 In Stab, the fictional film within a film based on the Ghostface murders, and again in Stab 3, Dewey is portrayed by David Schwimmer and fictional actor Tom Prinze, respectively.
 David Arquette also reprised his role as Dewey in Creed's "What If" music video from the Scream 3 soundtrack.

 In Scream VI, during the New York Murders, Gale tried to interview Sam, who responded unfavorably because Gale had written a book about the 2022 Woodsboro Murders, questioning what Dewey's opinion would be.
 Subsequently, Gale stumbled upon a shrine utilized by the current Ghostface killers.
 Upon entering the shrine, she found photographs and sketches of Dewey, along with his badges and firearm.
 During Sam's conversation with Gale about the loss of loved ones, Dewey's theme is also used.
 Ghostface subsequently phoned Gale and taunts her about Dewey, prompting Gale to become upset.

+In Scream 7, Dewey appears as a highly realistic deepfake created via AI manipulation by one of the Ghostface killers (Marco Davis) to taunt Sidney, blaming her for his death.
+In it, "Dewey" directly addresses Sidney, reminding her of his death and of all the close ones who died protecting her.
+All of this makes Sidney lose her temper and demand where her daughter Tatum is.